Mosaic-Chain/mosaic-chain/README.md

 There are several files in the `node` directory.
 Take special note of the following:

-- [`chain_spec.rs`](./node/src/chain_spec.rs): A [chain specification](https://docs.substrate.io/build/chain-spec/) is a source code file that defines a Substrate chain's initial (genesis) state.
-  Chain specifications are useful for development and testing, and critical when architecting the launch of a production chain.
-  Take note of the `development_config` and `testnet_genesis` functions.
-  These functions are used to define the genesis state for the local development chain configuration.
-  These functions identify some [well-known accounts](https://docs.substrate.io/reference/command-line-tools/subkey/) and use them to configure the blockchain's initial state.
-- [`service.rs`](./node/src/service.rs): This file defines the node implementation.
+[`service.rs`](./node/testnet-solo/src/service.rs): This file defines the node implementation.
 Take note of the libraries that this file imports and the names of the functions it invokes.
 In particular, there are references to consensus-related topics, such as the [block finalization and forks](https://docs.substrate.io/fundamentals/consensus/#finalization-and-forks) and other [consensus mechanisms](https://docs.substrate.io/fundamentals/consensus/#default-consensus-models) such as Aura for block authoring and GRANDPA for finality.

 ### Runtime